Wunderbyte-GmbH/moodle-mod_booking/README.md

 This Moodle plugin allows provides users the possibility to book moodle-courses or other offline courses or any other events.
 It has powerful features in order to manage and create booking options.
-Please contact info@edulabs.org for improvements bug reports etc.
+Please contact info@wunderbyte.at for improvements bug reports etc.

 ## What Does It Do?